The BEST Klon Centaur Pedals Clones

 6. Chellee Ponyboy

 Buy it from Chellee

-What makes the Ponyboy special, is the fact it can do the Klon “thing” but it can also be EQ’d differently thanks to its two-band EQ.
+What makes the Ponyboy special is the fact it can do the Klon “thing,” but it can also be EQ’d thanks to its two-band EQ differently.

 Tone-wise though, the Soul Food nails it.
-For me personally, I would buy the Caline Pegasus over this if I had to do it all over again.
-In terms of value for money and build quality the Chellee Ponyboy kills the Soul Food.
+I would buy the Caline Pegasus over this if I had to do it all over again.
+In terms of value for money and build quality, the Chellee Ponyboy kills the Soul Food.
 I don’t see any reason to buy this one over the Chellee.

 I also put together a detailed post regarding my 10 Best EHX pedals here.
-The Soul Food, even with the build quality issues still made the list.
+The Soul Food, even with the build quality issues, still made a list.

-While I didn’t give the EHX Soul Food a perfect review here’s the JHS modified EHX Soul Food pedal.
-While there are some obvious upgrades in terms of tonal variety thanks to the toggle switch on the side and the “Meat” knob on the right.
+While I didn’t give the EHX Soul Food a perfect review, here’s the JHS modified EHX Soul Food pedal.
+At the same time, there are some obvious upgrades in terms of tonal variety thanks to the toggle switch on the side and the “Meat” knob on the right.